 Bacteria are the magic that takes the unusable aquaponics fish waste and creates a near perfect plant fertilizer.
-In this article and the next, we will demystify the process of establishing a beneficial bacteria colony in your aquaponics system.
+In this article we will demystify the process of establishing a beneficial bacteria colony in your aquaponics system.
 This process is often called system “cycling”.
 Today I’ll talk about cycling using fish and next month I’ll go into how to cycle without fish.
 By the end of these two articles, you will fully understand what you MUST do to initiate cycling and to ensure its success.
 You will also understand what you CAN do to both make the process less stressful for your fish and your plants, and to speed up the process.

 What is Cycling?